c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.1_molecular_graph_theory/README.md

 Molecular graphs are typically **undirected**, meaning the **pairs of nodes that define each edge are unordered/the edges are bidirectional**.

 In order to construct a concrete, programmatic representation of a graph from this abstract mathematical concept, we need to **map the sets of nodes and edges to linear data structures**.
 Common data structures used to do this are **arrays** or **matrices**.
 A linear data structure is required in order to **specify the connectivity of the nodes**.
-Therefore, despite the face that the ordering in the sets is irrelevant, an **artificial node-ordering** in order to **encode a molecule using arrays or matrices**.
+Therefore, despite the fact that the ordering in the sets is irrelevant, an **artificial node-ordering is required** in order to **encode a molecule using arrays or matrices**.

 The molecular information to be mapped to the graph can be:
 1. How atoms are connected in the molecule